atlanhq/darwin-camera/README.md

 Darwin camera makes it super easy to add camera to your Flutter app.
 It uses the official camera plugin implementation underneath.

-- Scales the preview based on the aspect ratio of the device.
-  - Automatic output cropping to match the preview.
+- Captures RAW image at maximum resolution supported by the device camera.
 - Provides a toggle between front and back camera.
   - You can configure what it defaults to on opening.
-- Provides compression for the captured image which can be configured.
+- Provides simple configuration to compress the captured image.
+  - Quality of final image can be configured.
   - Uses the [flutter_image_compress](https://pub.dev/packages/flutter_image_compress) library.
 - Provides a minimal UI for the reviewing the capture before saving image.
 - Supports both Android and iOS.